 CDNs allow enterprises to serve their customers or media consumers wherever they are, removing barriers of physical distance.
 This helps prevent users from getting frustrated over slow load or buffer times and potentially leaving your website.
 Looking to future needs, CDNs allow media companies to ramp up their ability to continue to push out media content without a decline in quality or accessibility.

 Strong Network Setups For Effective Content Delivery

-Fiber-based network setups, such as wavelength and dark fiber, are great choices for supporting the high capacity and low latency requirements for streaming and providing content reliably.
+Fiber-based network setups, such as wavelength and dark fiber, are great choices for supporting the high capacity and low latency requirements for reliably streaming and providing content.
 In an increasingly media-heavy world, it’s imperative for enterprises to provide customers with digestible media at a frequent basis to better engage target audiences with your brand and increase sales.

 Effective media content delivery requires high capacity networks to support the transfer and hosting of large video files.
 A wavelength services setup is optimized for hosting content because it supports over 10 Gbps speeds and allows enterprises to configure the network to fit their unique needs.
 Wavelength also enables capacity flexibility, so content-heavy companies can add bandwidth as they ramp up media production.

 Another strong network option for hosting media is dark fiber.
 This service allows leases to have full control and customization over the network’s capacity.
 Enterprises using dark fiber can scale up their bandwidth and network speed if they need to host more media content, which increases overall customer satisfaction by reducing slow video load times.